Taffer/handy/README.md

 Handy scripts and tools that aren't part of a project.

+* `crush.sh` - Shell script that uses `pngcrush` to make sure your PNGs are as small as possible.
 * `pidgin_emoji.py` - Convert Taehoon Kim's "emoji" module into Pidgin's dictionary format.
 * `pylint_cygwin` - Make it easier to use Cygwin pylint with Eclipse PyDev.

+These are all MIT licensed, so go nuts.

+## crush.sh

+Feed your PNG files to this script and they'll become as small as possible (depends on `pngcrush` and expects `/bin/bash`).
+I think I saved about 30MB in my wallpaper collection...

 ## pidgin_emoji